 Combine all ingredients for your chosen flavour of bar in your food processor.
 Pulse to evenly combine and blend until the mixture begins to stick together.

 Line a baking try with baking paper and evenly press the mixture into the tin.

 Place in the freezer to set for minimum 1 hour.

-Remove from the tin and slice into bar shapes peices.
+Remove from the tin and slice into bar shapeD pieces.

-Cooks notes: I used a local and natural raosted peanut butter that was made of 1 ingredient, peanuts!
-I think the roasted peanuts lent a delicious flavour to the bar.
-If your peanut butter does not contain salt or is home made you may like to add a pinch of salt.
+COOKS NOTES GENERAL: On peanut butter - I used a local and natural roasted peanut butter that was made of one ingredient: peanuts!
+I think the roasted peanuts lend a delicious flavour to the bar.
+If your peanut butter doesn't contain salt or is homemade, you may like to add a pinch of salt.
 I love the fresh peanut butter you can make yourself at bulk wholefood and health food stores!
-If you would like to make an Oat-free, GF kind you can replace the oats with activated buckwheat or more nuts.
-Cranberries can be swapped out for any other dried berries, more dates or dried fruit.
-Just be sure to avoid dried fruit with artifitial preservatives.
-If you need to avoid nuts all together you can swap out the peanut butter for tahini and the almonds and cashews for any other seed that you like or more grains such as buckwheat or even more oats.
-Medjool dates are key in this recipe for combining ingredients.
-Plus you can purchase them packaging free!
+Gluten-free - If you would like to make an oat-free, GF kind of bar, you can replace the oats with activated buckwheat or more nuts.
+Medjool dates - The dates are key in this recipe for combining ingredients.
+Plus you can purchase them packaging free from bulk wholefood stores!
 You might like to leave them out of the fridge for a time before hand to soften an extra bit!
-A good food processor or blender will make all the difference.
+Hint - A good food processor or blender will make all the difference here!
+SWAPS: Cranberries - These can be swapped out for any other dried berries, more dates or dried fruit.
+Just be sure to avoid dried fruit with artificial preservatives.
+Nuts - If you need to avoid nuts all together you can swap out the peanut butter for tahini and the almonds and cashews for any other seed that you like, or for more grains such as buckwheat or even more oats.